warmachine028/datastax/README.md

 ## What's New?

-- Added terminal demo
+- Added Arrays
-- Improved type hinting using mypy static type checker
+    - Included Array Implementation of Stack
-- Removed few bugs and potential errors
+    - Included Array Implementation of Queue
-- Purified test_structure
+- Added LinkedList Implementation of Queue
-- Improvised for uploading in PyPI
+- Added Heap Trees (Max Heap and Min Heap)

 ## Table of Contents